 Replacing a Part

 If a small part of the roof is damaged beyond repair, you can look for similar parts and replace them.
-However, replacing a part of a shingle is comparatively harder because you will have to match your roofing material’s exact color, size, and shape.
+Replacing a part of a shingle is comparatively harder because you will have to match your roofing material’s exact color, size, and shape.

-In addition to this, if many parts are brittle and you replace all of them, then your roof repair will probably not match and look pretty bad.
+In addition to this, if many parts are brittle and you replace all of them, then your roof repair will probably not match and look, well, unique.
 Remember the look of your roof adds value to your property, so it’s often best to let the professionals handle these small repairs.

 Gluing the Corners